warproxxx/poly-maker/CRITICAL_ALGORITHMS_REFERENCE.md

 # < 1.0 = Bearish (more ask volume)
 ```

 These exact algorithms represent the core intelligence of the poly-maker system.
-Every threshold, formula, and logical condition has been battle-tested through actual trading and should be preserved precisely in the Nautilus integration.
+Every threshold, formula, and logical condition has been battle-tested through actual trading and should be preserved precisely.